 In your cryptocurrency travels, you may have periodically come across the phrase ‘hard fork’ or just the word ‘fork’ in general, especially in relation to various branches of Bitcoin.
 You might assume that either this does not mean much or the meaning behind it may not hold much importance.

-“Why is something like Bitcoin Cash labelled as a ‘fork’?” you may be asking.
+“Why is something like Bitcoin Cash labeled as a ‘fork’?” you may be asking.
 This article will serve as a guide to the meaning of forks and their intricacy.

 It is difficult to properly explain what forks exactly are and what Bitcoin has to do with them without first establishing the basic definitions of each.
 This includes what Bitcoin is, how the mining of the coins works, and also the history behind the infamous debate about expanding the block size limit.
 All of this may seem excessive, but it is very useful for contextual purposes.